Rafael Valek

 Rafael Valek Moure (18 December 1932 – 17 June 2013) was a Colombian footballer who played professionally in the Colombian Professional Football League, Serie A and Mexican Primera División.

 Club career

-Born in Bogotá, Valek signed for Independiente Santa Fe as the club won the first Fútbol Profesional Colombiano title in 1948.
+Valek signed for Independiente Santa Fe as the club won the first Fútbol Profesional Colombiano title in 1948.
 He joined rivals Millonarios where he played mostly as a reserve from 1948 to 1952.
 He would win four more Colombian league titles with Millonarios.

 In 1953, Valek became the first Colombian to play professional football in Europe, although he signed as a Czechoslovak player through his parents' ancestry, with Italian Serie A side Genoa.
 Then, he would move to Mexico where he played for Oro, Celaya and Irapuato.
 In 1958, he finished his playing career with Cúcuta Deportivo.

 Personal life

-Valek died in Pasto, Colombia on 17 June 2013.